 In addition, the Functional Chemicals Business Unit has succeeded in developing a phthalate- and solvent-free bonding agent (TP LXS 51066) using a modified production process and a special catalyst.

+AIn August 2008, the European Chemicals Agency (ECHA) added DEHP (di-2-ethylhexylphthalate) to the list of "substances of very high concern."
+It does not feature in LANXESS's product portfolio.
 The Leather Business Unit launched several product innovations, especially for the automotive industry.
 The X-Shield range, designed specifically to protect leather against soiling and facilitate cleaning, has been expanded to include AQUADERM® X-Shield L, a further component for optimizing the antisoiling properties of leather which is now being introduced to the market in specially tailored recipes.
 In addition, new developments based on LEVOTAN® L and LEVOTAN® X-Cel for the manufacture of lightweight leathers have been introduced and are generating a great deal of interest from the automotive and aviation industries.
 The Leather Business Unit also presented a new sulfone-based synthetic tanning agent, TANIGAN® VR, which is characterized by good fill capacity, embossability and very good fastness.
 This new syntan is designed to replace less lightfast and hydrolysis-sensitive vegetable-based tanning agents.